Welcome to the

 Our History

-Over the years the Taylor Annual Rodeo has become the big fish in a small pond.
-It is one of the biggest and best small-town rodeos anywhere.
-Crowds at the event exceed expectations every year, and every year more and more.
+Over the years, the Annual Taylor Rodeo has become the big fish in a little pond.
+It is one of the biggest and best small-town rodeos anywhere!
+Crowds at the event exceed expectations every year, and each year more and more people come out to Taylor, Texas to experience rodeo at its finest.
+This is an open CPRA rodeo, meaning you don't have to carry a membership card to enter.
+It's the perfect place to watch local folks ride and rope against some of the top cowboys and cowgirls on the circuit.

 Giving Back

-Proceeds from the rodeo can be seen back at work in the community through donations to local school organizations such as 4H FFA Booster Clubs, scholarships, and Dell Children's Hospital and numerous other local charities.
+Proceeds from the rodeo can be seen back at work in the community through donations to local organizations such as 4H/FFA Booster Clubs, Dell Children's Hospital and numerous other local charities.

 Want to donate to our scholarship fund?